Steps to import Twitter data to Google Sheets:

 Twitter lets developers pull several types of data from its platform such as users information like followers list, following list, tweets timeline, tweet information; trending topics–globally, or by countries and regions; and also information that are not publicly available such as tweets impressions, and other metrics.

-So, let us learn step by step how to import Twitter data to Google Sheets.
+So, let us learn step by step how to create a Twitter Google Sheets integration and import Twitter data to Google Sheets.

 How to import Twitter data to Google Sheets